woile/yoke-xbox-controller/README.md

 export SDL_GAMECONTROLLERCONFIG="06000000596f6b650000000000000000,xbox-controller,platform:Linux,a:b0,b:b1,x:b3,y:b2,back:b8,guide:b10,start:b9,leftshoulder:b4,rightshoulder:b5,leftx:a0,lefty:a1,rightx:a2,righty:a3,lefttrigger:b6,righttrigger:b7,"
 ```

-IF you want you can add the rule to your `.bashrc` to avoid adding the env
+If you want you can add the rule to your `.bashrc` to avoid adding the env
 every time you restart your machine.

 ```bash